Orbifold Chern classes inequalities and applications: Remarks on Lang--Vojta's conjecture in codimension one

-A classical conjecture of Lang states that on a variety of general type, there exists a proper subvariety which contains all its subvarieties not of general type.
-In particular, $X$ should have finitely many codimension-one subvarieties not of general type.

-In this section, we will prove a particular case of this conjecture, under some assumptions: in particular the codimension-one subvariety should be a movable class and have only canonical singularities.
+A classical conjecture of Lang predicts that a variety of general type $X$, admits a proper algebraic subvariety that contains all subvarieties of $X$ that are \emph{not} of general type.
+In this section, we will prove a particular case of this conjecture for codimension one subvarieties satisfying certain conditions: the codimension one subvariety will be assumed to be movable and with only canonical singularities.

-First, an immediate application of the inequality \ref{HD} gives the following theorem.
+First, an immediate application of the inequality (\ref{HD}) gives the following theorem.